 The projected long-term investment returns and inflation assumptions are developed through review of current and historical capital markets data, sell-side investment research, consultant whitepapers, and historical performance of investment strategies.
 Fixed income return projections reflect current yields across the Treasury yield curve and market expectations of forward yields projected and interpolated for multiple tenors and over multiple year horizons.
 Global public equity return projections are established through analysis of the equity risk premium and the fixed income return projections.
 Other asset categories and strategies' return projections reflect the foregoing and historical data analysis.
 These projections are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class as of June 30, 2016 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the plan's target asset allocation as of June 30, 2017 (the valuation date) are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Long-Term Expected Real Rate of Return

-Fixed Income 29.0% 1.4%
+Fixed Income 1.4%

-Global Equity 42.0% 5.3%
+Global Equity 5.3%

-Real Estate 8.0% 4.3%
+Real Estate 4.3%

-Alternatives 8.0% 8.9%
+Alternatives 8.9%

-Credit 7.0% 6.0%
+Opportunistic Fixed Income 6.0%

-Inflation Protection 6.0% 4.0%
+Inflation Protection 4.0%

-Total 100.0%

 The information above is based on 30-year expectations developed with the consulting actuary and is part of the asset liability and investment policy of the North Carolina Retirement Systems, including TSERS.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
 The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
+Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.
+The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2017 is 1.3%.

-Discount Rate The discount rate used to measure the total pension liability was 7.25%.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate and that contributions from employers will be made at statutorily required rates, actuarially determined.
+Discount Rate The discount rate used to measure the total pension liability was lowered from 7.25% to 7.20% for the December 31, 2016 valuation.
+The discount rate is in line with the long-term nominal expected return on pension plan investments.
+The calculation of the net pension liability is a present value calculation of future net pension payments.
+These net pension payments assume that contributions from plan members will be made at the current statutory contribution rate and that contributions from employers will be made at contractually required rates, actuarially determined.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of the current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Net Pension Liability to Changes in the Discount Rate The following presents the Agency's proportionate share of the net pension liability calculated using the discount rate of 7.25%, as well as what the Agency's proportionate share of the net pension asset or net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.25%) or one percentage point higher (8.25%) than the current rate (in thousands):
+Sensitivity of the Net Pension Liability to Changes in the Discount Rate The following presents the Agency's proportionate share of the net pension liability calculated using the discount rate of 7.20%, as well as what the Agency's proportionate share of the net pension asset or net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.20%) or one percentage point higher (8.20%) than the current rate (in thousands):

-1% Decrease Discount Rate 1% Increase

-(6.25%) (7.25%) (8.25%)

-Agency's proportionate share of the net pension liability \$ 8,662 \$ 4,606 \$ 1,195
+1% Decrease (6.20%) Discount Rate (7.20%) 1% Increase (8.20%) Agency's proportionate share of the net pension liability \$8,699 \$4,226 \$478